Choosing a Food for Your Small Dog

 When changing your dog's food, it's important to be aware that it may cause gastrointestinal issues.
 It's best to introduce the new food gradually to make the transition as smooth as possible.

-Start by mixing 25% of the new food with 75% of the dog's regular food for the first 3-4 days.
+Start by mixing 25% of the new food with 75% of the dog's regular food for the first three to four days.
 Keep a close eye on your dog for any signs of tummy trouble, such as gas or loose stools.

 If your dog is doing well with the new food, gradually increase the proportion of the new food to about 50% while still monitoring any reactions.